Diffusion-driven pattern formation in an opinion dynamical network model: Local Dynamics

 with $\widetilde{\gamma}=\gamma M^2$.

-To get a first intuition of the local dynamics we consider different values of $\alpha$ and $\beta$.
+To gain a first intuition of the local dynamics we consider different values of $\alpha$ and $\beta$.
 For $\alpha$ = $\beta$ = 0, the system has two absorbing states at $x^* = 0$ or $x^* = 1$.
-A change of $\widetilde{\gamma}$ causes a faster or slower convergence to the absorbing state, but does not change their location (see also Appendix \ref{appendix_lba}).
+A change of $\widetilde{\gamma}$ causes a change in the speed of convergence to the absorbing state, but does not change their location (see also Appendix \ref{appendix_1}).

-When $\alpha = \beta > 0$ the system is symmetric and both opinions coexist.
+When $\alpha = \beta > 0$ both opinions coexist.
 For low values of $\widetilde{\gamma}$, the system is monostable and the two opinions exist in similar proportion ($x^*=0.5$).
-In contrast, for large values of $\widetilde{\gamma}$ the system is bistable with one stable state at $x^*>0.5$, where $x$ has the higher proportion (i.e., $x$ is the \textit{majority} opinion) and one stable state at $x^*<0.5$, where $x$ has the lower proportion (i.e., $x$ is the \textit{minority} opinion).
-The transition between these regimes occurs in a supercritical pitchfork bifurcation: the balanced state ($x^*=0.5$) loses stability, giving rise to two new stable states with high and low proportions of $x$.
+In contrast, for large values of $\widetilde{\gamma}$ the system is bistable with one stable state at $x^*>0.5$, where $x$ is the local majority opinion and one stable state at $x^*<0.5$, where $x$ is the local minority opinion.
+The transition between these regimes occurs via a supercritical pitchfork bifurcation where the balanced state ($x^*=0.5$) loses stability, giving rise to two new stable states with high and low proportions of $x$, respectively.

-When $\alpha \neq \beta$, the symmetry is broken, i.e., we now have a \textit{superior} and an \textit{inferior} opinion.
-Considering a fixed value of $\widetilde{\gamma}$, the system can either be monostable, where the \textit{superior} opinion is in \textit{majority} (e.g., $x^*>0.5$ for $\alpha<\beta$) or bistable, where the \textit{majority} and \textit{minority} state of $x$ coexist.
-In the one-parameter bifurcation diagram, this asymmetry leads to a hysteresis loop where the monostable and bistable parameter regions are separated by two saddle-node bifurcations (Fig. \ref{fig:local_bifurcation}a).
-In the two-parameter bifurcation space for $\alpha$ and $\widetilde{\gamma}$ the saddle-node bifurcations are located along two lines and separate the monostable from the bistable region (Fig. \ref{fig:local_bifurcation}b).
-The two lines meet tangentially in a codimension-2 bifurcation (cusp-point), where the stable steady state with $x$ as the \textit{majority} opinion collides with the stable steady state with $x$ as the \textit{minority} opinion.
+When $\alpha \neq \beta$, the symmetry is broken and we have one superior and one inferior opinion.
+Depending on $\widetilde{\gamma}$, the system can either be monostable or bistable.
+In the monostable region, the superior opinion is always in the majority (e.g., $x^*>0.5$ for $\alpha<\beta$), while in the bistable region the superior opinion can be in the majority or minority, depending on the initial conditions.

+The asymmetry leads to a hysteresis loop where the monostable and bistable parameter regions are separated by two saddle-node bifurcations (Fig. \ref{fig:local_bifurcation}a).
+In the two-parameter space spanned by $\alpha$ and $\widetilde{\gamma}$ the saddle-node bifurcations are located along two lines and separate the monostable from the bistable region (Fig. \ref{fig:local_bifurcation}b).
+The two lines meet tangentially in a codimension-2 bifurcation (cusp-point), where the stable steady state with $x$ as the majority opinion collides with the stable steady state with $x$ as the minority opinion.